 “We sincerely apologize that this was not handled properly and have checked our batter to ensure that it is correct going forward.
 If a guest has celiac disease we do not generally advise that they dine at Snooze.”
 (Statement from Snooze)

-Nima changes the game in a sense that more restaurants are going to be outed for doing it wrong.
+Nima changes the game in a sense that more restaurants are going to be outed for doing gluten-free wrong.
 Restaurants can no longer create a sort-of gluten-free menu just to get gluten-free people in the door, charge them more, and then not really give them a safe meal.
-Nima will expose the truth.

 Allergy and Gluten-Free Training No Longer Optional

-Restaurants will have to take a hard look at their kitchens.
-Can they create a safe prep area to accommodate the growing number of food allergies?
-It’s possible.
-Restaurants like California Pizza Kitchen and Pizza Hut have trained their staff and created separate prep areas so they could become “certified gluten-free” restaurants.
+Restaurants like California Pizza Kitchen and Pizza Hut have trained their staff on how to handle gluten-free requests and they even created separate prep areas so they could become “certified gluten-free” restaurants.
+(California Pizza Kitchen needs to work on training its staff better, however.)

 My hope is the FDA will crack down on these practices and these restaurants will either have to do gluten-free right or not at all (and risk going out of business for good).

 Raw Ingredients Need to be Tested Too

 It’s a small expense for a little peace of mind.
 If they find something isn’t right, they can go back to the supplier and get something else.

 If You Think I Sound Like a Crazy Person…